 - Law no. 124 of March 2006.

-- Italian citizens and their descendants of Italian citizens living in Istria, Fiume and Dalmatia in accordance with the provisions of the Treaty of Paris of 1947;
+- Italian citizens and their descendants of Italian nationality living in Istria, Fiume and Dalmatia in accordance with the provisions of the Treaty of Paris of 1947;

 - Italian citizens and their descendants living in the former territory of Trieste until 1977, in accordance with the provisions of the Osimo Treaty of 1975.